canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 ## 2. Fix File Autogrowth

-Add size and file growth to your database.
-Make it your weekly file growth.
-Otherwise, change it to 200 or 250MB.
+Let's add size and file growth to our database.
+Let's use our weekly file growth.
+Otherwise, let's change it to 200 or 250MB.

-From SQL Server Management Studio, to change the file autogrowth, go to your database properties and then to Files.
-Click on the three dots in the Autogrowth column.
-And, change the file growth.
+From SQL Server Management Studio, to change the file autogrowth:

+1. Let's go to our database properties and then to Files, then
+2. Click on the three dots in the Autogrowth column, and
+3. Change the file growth.

 {% include image.html name="FileAutogrowth.png" caption="Files page from Database properties in SQL Server Management Studio" alt="Files page from Database properties in SQL Server Management Studio" width="800px" %}